erdavila/gitviewfs/README.md

   file or a symlink (how can this be implemented?).
 * The directories `/objects/commits/`, `/objects/tags/`, `/objects/trees/`,
   `/objects/blobs/`  and `/objects/all/`, **cannot** be used to **list** items.
+* Non-"standard" references are not listed.
+I.e., references which are not HEAD, local branches, remote branches or lightweight tags are not listed.

 ### Implementation Pending